vahidtvj/QC3Control/README.md

 ## Full documentation
 Full documentation of all the methods of this library can be found inside the library located in `QC3Control\doc`.
 Just open `QC3Control\doc\index.html` to see all methods of QC3Control.

-You can also view the documentation via [GitHub HTML Preview](https://htmlpreview.github.io/?https://github.com/vdeconinck/QC3Control/master/doc/index.html).
+You can also view the documentation online via [GitHub HTML Preview](https://htmlpreview.github.io/?https://github.com/vdeconinck/QC3Control/master/doc/index.html).

 This documentation is powered by [Doxygen](http://www.doxygen.org/) and thus fully extracted from the source files.
 This README.md is also used as Main Page.